donishadsmith/DEI-R-Workshop.github.io/Lesson 1 -  Basic Data Types & Structures.md

 Data structures allow you to store multiple data types into a single variable.

-R has a few data types, some of the most commonly used ones are
+`R` has a few data types, some of the most commonly used ones are:

--vectors: one-dimensional object created using the `c()` function, where each data type is separated by a comma.
+- vectors: one-dimensional object created using the `c()` function, where each data type is separated by a comma.
 In `R` vectors must be homogeneous (have the same data type).
 If a vector has different data types, `R` will try to coerce the entire vector to be the same.
 For instance, if a vector has a character data type and a numeric data type, `R` will turn the numeric data type into a character.

 - lists: one-dimensional objects created using the `list()` function.
 In `R` lists can be heterogeneous (contain different data types).